mikecroucher/scala-spark-HelloWorld/README.md

 # scala-spark-HelloWorld
-Hello word in scala+spark on Sheffield's HPC sluster
+How to compile and run a 'Hello World' application on Sheffield's HPC clusters.

 ## Iceberg